Searching for apartments for rent in Mexico City monthly is not the same as searching for a weekend stay.

 - street-facing vs interior-facing windows

-- backup cafes or coworking within your realistic walking radius
+- backup cafes or coworking within your real walking radius

 - mobile signal inside the unit